-- expectedIps table must have been created in the NCMONITOR schema. - The DbLogins file must be usable for the given domain. - The domain must exist in the NCIM topology database.
+- A plain text file containing IP addresses you want to monitor is available on the local file system. - The expectedIps table must have been created in the NCMONITOR schema. - The DbLogins file must be usable for the given domain. - The domain must exist in the NCIM topology database.

-To run the script, use a command line similar to the following: NCHOME/precision/bin/ncp_perl \$NCHOME/precision/scripts/perl/scripts/ncp_upload_expected_ips.pl -domain DOMAIN_NAME -file FILENAME -password PASSWORD
+To run the script, use a command line similar to the following: \$\text{NCHOME/precision/scripts/perl/scripts/ncp_upload_expected_ips.pl -domain DOMAIN_NAME -file FILENAME -password PASSWORD}